On the regularity of almost stable relations: Introduction

-This theorem is a natural continuation of previous works on the regularity of stable subsets of finite groups.
-Terry and Wolf \cite{TW19,TW20} for finite abelian groups, and Conant, Pillay and Terry \cite{CPT18} for arbitrary finite groups, prove this arithmetic regularity lemma for stable subsets.

 \textbf{Acknowledgements.} The author is supported by Spanish STRANO PID2021-122752NB-I00 and a fellowship (grant CT15/23) funded by Universidad Complutense de Madrid and Banco Santander.
-He thanks Julia Wolf for her useful insights in relation to the appendix of this article.
+He thanks Julia Wolf for her useful insights in relation to the appendix of this article, as well as the anonymous referee for their suggestions and comments regarding important theorems preceding our work.
 The results of this paper are part of the author’s Ph.D. dissertation, which is supervised by El\'ias Baro and Daniel Palac\'in.